waylow/boneWidget/README.md

 - [Added] Popup added for name input when adding a widget to the library
 - [Added] import/export user library of shapes
 - [Added] popup to name the widget when adding to library
+- [Added] you can now add custom images to the widgets (or use the in-built image place holders)
 - [change] remove the "_old" functionality of the code (just delete the old widget)
 - [fix] the match bone transforms now takes the custom shape transforms into account
 - [fix] if the collection didn't exist when you tried to delete unused widgets it would throw an error.
 You now get a message that hints at the problem.